American hover fly

 Description

 American hover fly is a small, wasp-mimic, aphideater.
-It is widespread across North and Central America and very common in much of the United States, including Minnesota.
-Larvae feed aphids.
+In the United States, it occurs east of the Great Plains and there are a few scattered records in California and Arizona.
+It also occurs across southern Canada.
+The larvae feed on aphids.
 Adults are found from mid-April to mid-November in meadows, weedy fields, forests, plantations, and gardens.
 They feed on flower nectar.

 Adults are ¼ to 7 16 (7 to 11 mm) long.
-Females of this species cannot be distinguished from Eupeodes fumipennis and E. pomus.
+Females of this species cannot be distinguished from Eupeodes pomus.
+Males can be distinguished only by their clasping organs (surstyli).

 The head is wider than the thorax.
 There are two large compound eyes on the sides of the head and three small simple eyes (ocelli) in a triangle on top of the head.
 The compound eyes are bare, with no erect hairs.
 On the male they meet at the top of the head.
 On the female they do not.
 The face is mostly yellow but has a brown to black stripe in the middle and a small brown spot above each antenna.
 The cheek is yellow toward the front, blackish toward the rear.
 The protruding mouthpart (proboscis) is short and fleshy.
 The antennae are short and have just three segments.
 On the third segment there is a stiff, forward-pointing bristle (arista).